-- To exhibit at the county and state fair 4-H members showing beef cattle, dairy cattle, dairy goats, meat goats, poultry, rabbits, sheep and swine, must be certified through the Youth for the Quality Care of Animals (YQCA).
+- To exhibit at the county and state fair 4-H members showing beef cattle, dairy cattle, dairy goats, meat goats, poultry, rabbits, sheep, and swine, must be certified through the Indiana 4-H Quality Livestock Care Program or the Youth for the Quality Care of Animals (YQCA).
 The purpose of this program: Youth will be more prepared to be ambassadors for animal agriculture in their role as youth livestock exhibitors; Animals from youth livestock programs are treated with the utmost care; 4-H members are contributing to a safe, wholesome food supply.
-This is an annual program that can be completed via online modules or in-person trainings.
-More information about this program will be provided from the Extension Office. - In each project manual level complete a minimum of four (4) different activities each year.
+This is an annual program that can be completed via online modules or inperson trainings.
+More information about this program will be provided from the Extension Office. - In each project manual level, it is recommended to complete a minimum of four (4) different activities each year.
 These activities can include the "Udder Ideas" activities. - 4-H'er will use and complete one (1) project manual in three (3) years.
-(You will use the books according to your grade as of January 15 of the current year.) - Complete a record sheet. - If your project manual requirements and record sheet are INCOMPLETE, you will NOT be considered for Champion or be allowed to enter a dairy goat in the livestock auction.
+(You will use the books according to your grade as of January 15 of the current year.) - It is recommended to complete a record sheet.

 - All meat goat wethers and market does must be ear tagged at 4-H goat ID Day.
 An exhibitor may enter a maximum of six (6) breeding does, two (2) market does, and four (4) wethers and is limited to exhibiting two (2) entries per class. - Bucks are not permitted to be shown. - Meat goats may be sold in the livestock auction.
-Auction rules are located in the Fair book. - Records should start on the day of purchase.
-Completed records must be turned in to 4-H leader by specified date.
-If records are incomplete, the exhibit will not be considered for champion or allowed to sell an animal in the livestock auction. - All animals exhibited at the 4-H Fair must meet Board of Animal Health (BOAH) requirements. - For safety reasons, the superintendent reserves the right to dismiss animals from the show ring which pose a handling threat or their horns are deemed unsafe.
+Auction rules are located in the Fairbook. - All animals exhibited at the 4-H Fair must meet Board of Animal Health (BOAH) requirements. - For safety reasons, the superintendent reserves the right to dismiss animals from the show ring which pose a handling threat or their horns are deemed unsafe.
 Abusive treatment of animals will not be tolerated. - Each exhibitor may exhibit a poster in addition to the animal as their exhibit for the project.
 The poster should cover a topic of one (1) of the activities or learning experiences in the completed grade level of the project manual.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving original author credit.
-A Champion poster will be chosen in each level (Junior, Intermediate, Senior) for each animal specie (Example: Dog, cat, goat, sheep, etc.).
+A Champion poster will be chosen in each level (Junior, Intermediate, Senior) for each animal species (Example: Dog, cat, goat, sheep, etc.).
 A Grand Champion animal poster will be selected from all eligible Champion animal posters.